 Consider this post a love letter to one of my favourite desserts.
 To me, crumbles are a perfect example of a dessert that you can enjoy all year round, customise to suit the season, and cater to any dietary needs very easily without compromising on taste.
 I think the best thing about a crumble is that it’s so versatile.
-It’s definitely a good recipe to have up your sleeve when you need a fuss-free dessert that will please a crowd.
+This Berry, Coconut & Quinoa Crumble is a great recipe to have up your sleeve when you need a fuss-free dessert that will please a crowd.

 You can use almost any fruit – whether fresh or frozen – or a combination of whatever is in season.
 In winter, you can’t beat the comfort that comes from a warm bowl of apple and pear crumble, but a berry crumble with a big scoop of ice cream is a dream come true in summer.
 Stone fruits like peaches and plums also work a treat, and my love for any kind of rhubarb dessert is well documented in my archives!